bbhunter/CazadorDirLister/README.md

 How to find directory listing for a single domain.

 - You need an HTTP repeater/tool/script in any language
-- List of directory names
+- List of directory names [pick one](https://github.com/danielmiessler/SecLists)

 Then you have to issue http request to check if a given directory exitsts or not.